yassine-yahya/port-scanner-python-nmap/README.md

 Nmap Scanner with Python & Colorized Output
 📌 Description
 This script uses Nmap to scan a target for open ports and services.
-It highlights results using Colorama for better readability.
+It highlights results using Colorama for better readability. automated scan for every 5 second.

 🚀 Features
 ✅ Scans specified ports on a target host